singapaul/26PairsTS/README.md

 4) Let's move as many functions as possible to global utils
-1) Create a routes folder/hooks folder of navigate to - needs implementing
 3) Strip out local storage - and fix remiaining modals
 - Can we set our initial bestScores data from redux as well?
 2) can we use index.db?